Israeli settler violence: Statistics

 Settler violence increased following the election of the thirty-seventh government of Israel in December 2022, which was notable for its inclusion of far-right politicians and support for expanding Israeli settlements in the Palestinian territories.
 Settler violence increased further following Hamas's attack on Israel on 7 October 2023.
 B'Tselem told BBC News that in first six days since the attack, there was an "organised effort by settlers to use the fact that the entire international and local attention is focused on Gaza and the north of Israel to try to seize land in the West Bank" and had recorded at least 46 incidents in which settlers threatened, physically attacked or damaged the property of Palestinians.
 In November 2023, United Nations officials stated that since the attacks, the Israel Defense Forces and armed settlers killed more than 120 Palestinians in the West Bank, with most deaths occurring in clashes with Israeli soldiers.
-By January 2025, the Palestinian Ministry of Health stated that at least 870 Palestinians, including 177 children, had been killed by settlers and the IDF since the 7 October attacks.
+By January 2025, the Palestinian Ministry of Health stated that at least 870 Palestinians, including 177 children, had been killed by settlers and the IDF in the West Bank since the 7 October attacks.

+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), between 1 January and 10 July 2026, attacks by Israeli settlers and the demolition of homes and other structures resulted in the displacement of more than 3,200 Palestinians across the West Bank.
+This equates to an average of 17 people displaced each day—double the daily average recorded over the preceding three years.

+In the first ten days of July alone, 67 people were displaced as a result of demolitions, during which 24 structures were razed.
+Among these were two buildings that had been financed by donors to provide shelter and support for vulnerable families.
+OCHA noted that the demolitions were carried out by Israeli authorities on the grounds that the structures lacked building permits—permits that Palestinians face nearly insurmountable obstacles in obtaining.